"Creation Texts" in Scripture: Guidelines and Findings

 One ineluctable lens is provided by our social and economic

-criticism, and the like.
-Accordingly, it is my job
+criticism, redaction criticism, and the like.
+Accordingly, it

-as a communicator, whether by writing or speaking, to encourage
+is my job as a communicator, whether by writing or speaking,

-open attitudes of receptivity and joyful exploration as
+to encourage open attitudes of receptivity and joyful exploration

-openness that "pay off" with valuable insights.
-"Base
+of receptivity and openness that "pay off" with valuable insights.

 may have "third world" perspectives (from the economic bottom)